juamarCas/MQTT_middleware/README.md

 # MQTT Middleware
-Principal node that receives data from other devices and publish them with MQTT protocol.
+Principal node that receives data from other devices and publish them with MQTT protocol and saves it in a SQLite db.

 ## Dependencies
 * sqlite3 library: [SQlite C++](https://www.sqlite.org/download.html)